 The Beatles and Contemporary Christian Music

-All of that is “the bad old days,” to say the least.
-I look back on my life before Christ as foolishness and waste and shame and I thank the Lord that He gave me a new life.
+All of that was “the bad old days,” to say the least.
+I look back on my life before Christ as foolishness and waste and shame, and I thank the Lord that He gave me a new life.

 He also gave me a new song.
 “And he hath put a new song in my mouth, even praise unto our God: many shall see it, and fear, and shall trust in the LORD” (Psalm 40:3).

-After I had been saved a couple of months the Lord dealt with me about rock & roll.
-It was a real struggle, because I absolutely loved rock and listened to it practically every waking moment for many years.
+A couple of months after I was saved the Lord began dealing with me about rock & roll.
+It was a real struggle, because I absolutely loved rock and had listened to it practically every waking moment for many years.
 I had begun to study the Bible zealously as soon as I was saved.
 Each day I would find a private place away from distraction and would read and meditate upon the blessed Word of God.
 I had been deceived and in bondage to Satan for many years; and now that I had received the truth, I never wanted to be deceived again.
 I held on to Christ’s promise in John 8:31-32.
 “Then said Jesus to those Jews which believed on him, If ye continue in my word, then are ye my disciples indeed; and ye shall know the truth, and the truth shall make you free.”
 And in John 7:17: “If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself.”

-I desired that God would purify and use my life, and one of the first things He dealt with me about was my music.
+I desired for God to purify and use my life, and one of the first things He dealt with me about in a very specific way was my music.
 God’s Word tells us that we cannot serve two masters.
 I cannot say I love the Lord if I love the things that the Lord hates.
 “Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God” (James 4:4).
 Those are strong words.

 One day as I was driving in my car with the radio tuned to a rock station, as usual, I realized that I was pouring garbage into my mind as fast as I was pouring in the truth and that this was hindering my spiritual growth.
 “For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would” (Gal.
 5:17).
 I turned off the radio that day and rejoiced in what God had shown me, but I was often tempted to return to rock & roll because it is intoxicating.